FridaWikell/python-snake/README.md

 ![Screenshot of the keyboard](doc/keyboard-atari.webp)

-The keyboard provides a retro feeling and are consistent during the entire game.
+The keyboard provides a retro feeling and is consistent during the entire game.

 ### Start page